The importance of total rewards in employee engagement is often misunderstood. Learn what US HR teams miss and what truly drives engagement in 2026.

 The core components of total rewards typically include:

-Understanding this broad scope helps us see why total rewards are so much more than just a paycheck.
-They’re about creating a supportive environment where employees feel valued in every aspect.
+Understanding this broad scope helps us see why total rewards are so much more than just a paycheck and create a supportive environment where employees feel valued in every aspect.

-In other words, investing in total rewards is investing directly in your company’s success through an engaged workforce.
+In other words, investing in total rewards directly supports your company’s success through an engaged workforce.
 Technologies like CandorIQ enable HR and Finance teams to align workforce plans with budgets efficiently, further strengthening this relationship.

 Now, let’s zoom in on how total rewards impact employee engagement.